-Everyone registered at a GP practice in Maldon District, Chelmsford City or Braintree District can now book GP-led appointments at a wider range of times, later into weekday evenings, on Saturdays and Sundays and over bank holidays.
+Everyone registered at a GP practice in Maldon District, Chelmsford City or Braintree District can now book GP-led appointments at a wider range of times: on Saturdays and Sundays, over bank holidays and later into weekday evenings.

 Mid Essex Clinical Commissioning Group (CCG) has introduced the scheme, called Extended Access, under a national programme allowing people who might not be able to get to their GP surgery during normal ‘working hours’ to see nurse practitioners, GPs and healthcare assistants at other times.

 You have a choice of evening and weekend appointments across mid Essex.
 These three hubs are open 7 days a week, 6.30pm-8pm on weekdays (9pm at Maldon) and 8am-2pm on weekends and bank holidays:

 - North Chelmsford Health Centre in Springfield, Chelmsford

 Three more hubs are available for weekend appointments between 8am and 2pm:

 - Douglas Grove Surgery in Witham (Saturdays only from 4 May 2019)